-After the first year of intensive training, students may conclude the program with a six-month thesis project, leading to a Master of Science degree.
+After the first year of intensive training, students may conclude the Master's part of the program with a six-month thesis project, leading to a Master of Science degree.
 The thesis project involves experimental work under the supervision of faculty member of the Molecular Biology Program.
-Students have the opportunity to conduct their Master's thesis project at a research institution abroad.
+Students also have the opportunity to conduct their Master's thesis project at a research institution abroad.